vanderschaarlab/temporai/CONTRIBUTING.md

 # Contributing

 Welcome to *TemporAI* contributor's guide.

-This is adapted from [PyScaffold] contributor's guide template.
+> This guide is adapted from [PyScaffold] contributor's guide template.

 This document focuses on getting any potential contributor familiarized with the development processes, but [other kinds of contributions] are also appreciated.